Brickrouge/Brickrouge.js/README.md

 ## Usage

-The following example demonstrates how to create a widget that creates a clone of itself when its button is pressed.
+The following example demonstrates how to create a widget that creates a copy of itself when its button is pressed.

 ```html